 This houses Student Reception, House Coordinators and the College Counsellor.
 This centre brings together important services for students and families to access as they navigate their secondary school journey.

-Delany College has a school counsellor for four days per week - Monday to Thursday.
-The counsellor has a key role in supporting student wellbeing at the college.
+Delany College Counsellors are available to students five days a week.
+The counsellors play a key role in supporting student wellbeing at the college.

 When it comes to meeting student needs we implement world's best practice

 We have partnered with Berry Street Education to provide teachers and students with strategies to address needs for healing, growth and achievement.
 The Berry Street Education model provides a framework for our staff to assist students develop the capacities they need to be ‘ready to learn’.
 This model focuses on five domains to best meet the needs of students, nurture their wellbeing and willingness to engage in learning: body, relationship, stamina, engagement, and character.